GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ### Description

 Before we start using the LLMs you'll need to store the outputs of the Cloud Function in BigQuery.
-The first step is to create a BigQuery dataset called `articles` and a table `summaries` with the following columns, `uri`, `name`, `title` and `summary`.
+The first step is to create a BigQuery dataset called `articles` (in US) and a table `summaries` with the following columns, `uri`, `name`, `title` and `summary`.

 We've already provided the code in the Cloud Function to store the results in the newly created table, just uncomment the call to `store_results_in_bq`.